PhaserEditor2D/PhaserEditor/docs/v2/animations-editor.rst

 Animations Editor
 =================

-Probably, the most common animations in Phaser_ games are the so called sprite-animations or frame-based animations.
+Probably, the most common animations in Phaser_ games are the so-called sprite-animations or frame-based animations.

 Animation: